KKawaGS/magento-test/README.md

 # Magento 2 Modules

 ## GateCheckout
-Displays short information above the **subtotal** fields in minicart card and also on the checkout car page.
+Displays short information above the **subtotal** fields in minicart card and also on the checkout cart page.

 ![Screenshot](scr/GateCheckout_1.png)